 In our team building trips, we can do anywhere from 2 nights, 2 days – 1 night, and up to 20 days -19 evenings, where we go camping, cook food for everybody.
 We have campfire discussions each day and will either do different canyoneering trips, hiking trips, mountain climbing, mountain biking, road biking or whatever the suits the needs of the individuals and it gets them away from their humdrum life and helps them to escape for a moment where they can stop and think and share their experience with fellow canyoneers at the time.

 We discuss issues that are important to them and try to put people together and we try to put people together that have similar interests that they can share and grow from.
 The goal is to get people together, learn and grow, share information and share stories with each other.

-We plan for the weather, as far as flash flooding, we watch the weather very closely.
+Before any canyoneering trip, we plan carefully for the weather, as far as flash flooding, we watch the weather very closely.
 We have areas where if there’s any chance of rain or flooding, that we avoid those and go to areas that are safe.

 The biggest thing that we have is people need to work on overcoming their fears.